edfm-tum/iland-model/doc/bite/BiteOutput.md

-treesKilled | number of host trees killed (>4m) in the current year volumeKilled | total volume (m3) of trees killed (>4m) by the agent in the current year totalImpact | total impact (e.g. for defoliatores foliage mass consumed)
+treesKilled | number of host trees killed (>4m) in the current year volumeKilled | total volume (m3) of trees killed (>4m) by the agent in the current year totalImpact | total impact (e.g. for defoliatores foliage mass consumed) hostSaplings | number of sapling cohorts that are potential host in the current year (depending on the current filtering) saplingImpact | number of sapling cohorts affected (browsing) saplingKilled | number of sapling cohorts killed

 Example: